Q: Where can I find details about my test day?

 Q: Is the computer-delivered IELTS test online?

-A: No. The computer-delivered IELTS test is not an online ‘indicator’ but a fully valid IELTS test, and takes places at the test centre in Amsterdam under secure conditions.
+A: No. The computer-delivered IELTS test is not an online ‘indicator’ but a fully valid IELTS test and takes place at the test centre in Amsterdam under secure conditions.

 Q: I cannot log in to my computer-delivered IELTS account.